General information and tips for prospective fellowship applicants

 • Scholastic ability and potential contribution to the mechanical engineering profession will also be considered.

-• Preference given to lower $$ amount deficit in available funds that is representative of a high percentage of educational costs
+• Preference is given to lower $$ amount deficit in available funds that is representative of a high percentage of educational costs

-• Number of awards may vary, award amount $1,000
+• The number of awards may vary, award amount is $1,000

 • Open to community college, undergraduate, and graduate students